camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/embedded-subprocess.md

 <div data-bpmn-diagram="../bpmn/subprocess_expanded"></div>

-One of the main reasons to use a subprocess is to define a scope for a certain event.
-The following process model shows this: both the investigate software and investigate hardware tasks need to be done in parallel, but both tasks need to be done within a certain time, before Level 2 support is consulted.
-Here, the scope of the timer (i.e., which activities must be done in time) is constrained by the subprocess.
+One of the main reasons to use a subprocess is to define a scope for an event.
+The following process model shows this: If we are spontaneously invited to dinner, we will cancel our cooking process.
+However, if we are already eating, we will not react to an invitation anymore.
+In more technical terms, the scope of the message event is the subprocess, so the message can only be received while the subprocess is active.

 <div data-bpmn-diagram="../bpmn/subprocess_attached"></div>